-A wine list of diabolical films with the most redeeming value, or that are otherwise notable for interesting Satanic, Black Magic, Witchcraft, Pagan or Occult, content.
+A Chronological wine list of diabolical films (by no means exhaustive) that are notable for interesting Satanic, Black Magic, Witchcraft, Pagan or Occult, content.

-Some have aged well and are to be savored, while others have a distinct bite.
-A few have gone to vinegar but may still make an interesting salad dressing.
+Some of these “sinematic” shows have aged well and are to be savored while others have a distinct bite.
+A few have undeniably gone to vinegar but may still make an interesting salad dressing.

-Each of these three films have aged extremely well, are smooth but robust in taste, and have their own distinct flavor and bouquet.
+Satanic Cinema Sommelier: Each of these three films have aged extremely well, though it must be remembered that they are children of their times.
+They are smooth but robust in taste, and each has it’s own distinct flavor and bouquet.
 Each one was a smash hit at it’s time of release and have spawned any number of imitations, sequels, remakes, spin-offs and wannabes.

 The seventies and eighties were arguably the best time for these films.
 However, none before or since, has had as visceral an impact as The Exorcist.

 Our personal favorite is Rosemary’s Baby, so let’s begin there.